-Pledges Receivable represent the remaining balance of unconditional promises to give that have not yet been paid.
-Pledges that are expected to be collected within one year or less are recorded at net realizable value.
-Pledges that are expected to be collected beyond one year are recorded at the present value of their estimated future cash flows.
-The pledges have been discounted using a risk-free interest rate applicable during the time the pledge was made.
+Promises to Give represent the remaining balance of unconditional promises to give that have not yet been paid.
+Promises to give that are expected to be collected within one year or less are recorded at net realizable value.
+Promises to give that are expected to be collected beyond one year are recorded at the present value of their estimated future cash flows.
+The promises to give have been discounted using a risk-free interest rate applicable during the time the promise to give was made.
 Management uses historical collection and aging of receivables to estimate an allowance for doubtful accounts.